Saint Vincent and the Grenadines

 Is Saint Vincent and the Grenadines growing or shrinking?

-Saint Vincent and the Grenadines is growing at a rate of 0.88% per year, adding approximately 976 people annually.
+Saint Vincent and the Grenadines's population is declining at a rate of -0.70% per year.

 What is the life expectancy in Saint Vincent and the Grenadines?